Introduction

 Geopolitical Tailwinds: The Trump Effect

-President Trump’s re-election has reinforced policies emphasizing domestic manufacturing and reducing reliance on Chinese imports, creating opportunities for Vietnam.
+President Trump’s re-election has reinforced policies favoring domestic production and reducing reliance on Chinese imports.
+This environment creates opportunities for Vietnam.

 Impact of US-China Trade Policies

-The continuation of 25% tariffs on Chinese imports has prompted U.S. companies to diversify their supply chains.
-In 2023, U.S. imports from Vietnam increased by 11.5%, reaching $110 billion, as businesses shifted sourcing away from China.
-Vietnam has become the United States’ seventh-largest trading partner, up from 15th in 2018.
+The continuation of 25% tariffs on Chinese imports has forced U.S. companies to diversify.
+In 2023, U.S. imports from Vietnam increased by 11.5%, reaching $110 billion.
+Consequently, Vietnam rose to the seventh-largest U.S. trading partner, up from fifteenth in 2018.

 Leveraging Trade Agreements

-Vietnam’s participation in agreements like the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the EU-Vietnam Free Trade Agreement (EVFTA) has reduced tariffs on exports to major markets.
-For example, metal products exported to the EU now face an average tariff of just 1%, compared to 6% for Chinese goods under WTO rules.
+Vietnam also benefits from trade agreements such as the CPTPP and the EVFTA.
+These agreements reduce tariffs on exports to major markets.
+For example, Vietnamese metal products shipped to the EU face an average tariff of just 1%.
+In contrast, Chinese products average 6% under WTO rules.

 Success Stories and Future Outlook